dotupNET/dotup-vscode-interface-generator/README.md

 ## Description

-Interface generator is a VSCode Extension which creates interface files from a typescript class.
+Interface generator is a VSCode Extension which creates an interface definition from a typescript class.

 `Given class:`